pmem/llpl/README.md

 # Low Level Persistence Library #

 ## OVERVIEW ##
-The Low Level Persistence Library offers access to persistent memory using `MemoryBlocks` allocated from a persistent Heap.
+The Low Level Persistence Library offers access to blocks of persistent memory allocated on a persistent heap.

 This Java library uses the Persistent Memory Development Kit (PMDK).
 For more information on PMDK, please visit http://pmem.io and https://github.com/pmem/pmdk.